OpenVIVO/date-rdf/README.md

 # date-rdf

-Make date RDF fpr Open VIVO
+Make date RDF for VIVO

-Simple Python CLI program for generating date RDF for OpenVIVO in a specified date range.
+Simple Python CLI program for generating date RDF for VIVO in a specified date range.
 Generates year, year month and year month day precision date time values for VIVO.
 Each value has three triples:

     uri a vivo:DateTimeValue